The Collection

 Anonymous (Kyoto Tosa workshop), Nōh Performance in a Courtyard Pavilion (circa 1680–1720)

-Hakuin Ekaku (白隠慧鶴, 1685–1768) ● Hotei in a Boat, Watching the Moon
+After Hakuin Ekaku (白隠慧鶴, 1685–1768) Hotei in a Boat, Viewing the Moon

-Hakuin Ekaku (白隠慧鶴, 1685–1768) ● Hotei in a Boat, Watching the Moon
+After Hakuin Ekaku (白隠慧鶴, 1685–1768) Hotei in a Boat, Viewing the Moon

 After Katsushika Hokusai (1760–1849) Fisherman and Woodcutter in Dialogue (山水図)